elastic/kibana/x-pack/plugins/alerts/README.md

 - getAlertState
 - find

-When a user is granted the `all` role in the Alerting Framework, they will be able to execute al lof the `read` privileged api calls, but in addition they'll be granted the following calls:
+When a user is granted the `all` role in the Alerting Framework, they will be able to execute all of the `read` privileged api calls, but in addition they'll be granted the following calls:
 - `create`
 - `delete`
 - `update`